 Apart from all the above, you will need a content management system, various membership plugins, and other website builder tools and plugins.
 So here is the take, in the beginning, you might plan to create and manage a website on your own and there are high chances that you will be able to do that.
 But once you start getting a bunch of traffic and conversion then you might need the help of a professional who can arrange and manage your website for better results.

 Because you are offering a gated content and asking your visitors to become a member.
-By looking at a glimpse of your content your site visitor might plan to become your customer but if your site fails to offer an optimized user experience then your site visitor will not hesitate to abandon your website without performing the final action.
+By looking at a glimpse of your content your site visitor might plan to become your customer but if your site fails to offer an optimized website user experience then your site visitor will not hesitate to abandon your website without performing the final action.

 That is the reason why we recommend getting your website design by an experienced website design professional who can bring years of expertise and knowledge in creating a research-based website design that drives more traffic and conversion to your website and encourages your site visitors to explore more about your products and business.